sapereau83/mehdi-farsi/README.md

 #### Where can you find me?

-If you enjoy fun Ruby code, follow me on [X.com/RubyCademy](https://x.com/RubyCademy), where I share Ruby Cards, interesting challenges, and code examples daily. 🎉
+If you enjoy fun Ruby code, follow me on [X.com/RubyCademy](https://x.com/RubyCademy), where I share Ruby Cards, interesting challenges, and code examples daily!

 I am always happy to connect with other developers, so feel free to reach out!
 Let’s make learning awesome.